Updated October 13, 2020

 - Reduce stress and ensure you ‘trickle feed’ the horse

-It is common to see signs of Cushing’s disease in horses in the form of long, hairy coats, and excessive urinating and drinking.
-If a horse has recurrent infections and parasites, you should consider calling your veterinarian.
+It is common to see signs of PPID in horses in the form of long, hairy coats, laminitis, increased sweating, and excessive urinating and drinking.
 Because PPID also affects body fat and muscle, a horse may present with a “potbelly” and lethargy.
+Diagnosing PPID can involve a number of tests and getting a good history and recording clinical signs.

-If a horse is found to have PPID, there are long-term treatment options available.
+While there is currently no cure for PPID, there are long-term treatment options available.
 Daily medication and bi-annual blood test are required for maintenance.
-The treatment used is a drug called Pergolide.
+There are several treatment options a vet may consider (dopamine agonists, serotonin antagonists and cortisol antagonists.)
+The dopamine agonists treatment is a drug called Pergolide.
 Pergolide may interfere with a horse’s appetite in the first few weeks.
 Be sure to closely monitor their appetite and communicate with your veterinarian if they are not eating.
+Additionally, horses with PPID are more susceptible to infections (particularly skin and sinus infections) and parasites.

-A horse with cushing’s disease often struggles with being overweight or underweight.
+A horse with Cushing’s disease often struggles with being underweight though being overweight can be an issue in some circumstances.
 This factor affects their dietary requirements.
 Horses with Cushing’s disease will need food that has a low glycemic index as they are insensitive to insulin.
 Those with excess weight will require a highly forage-based diet and those struggling to gain weight will need extra calories from fermentable fiber, like beet pulp, and fat, like vegetable oil.
-Learn more about dietary needs of horses with Cushing’s disease in this resource.
+Learn more about dietary needs of horses with PPID in this resource.
 (Back to the top)

 Diarrhea is never pleasant and can even be caused by a serious underlying medical disorder.
+Diarrhea can be acute or chronic.
 Identifying the underlying cause and treating it is the best course of action.
 Here are some common causes of diarrhea:

 - Intestinal parasites